 Below are links to Bellydance and Yoga photos.

-PLEASE NOTE: none of the photos have been airbrushed, retouched, or altered in any way.
+NOTE: none of the photos are airbrushed or retouched.

 The following pages are of various Bellydance photos from over the years.
 Some are professional pics while others are are happy snaps; some are posed while others are action shots.
 Either way, it gives you an overview of what a Bellydance career looks like in photographic form.